Learning to Compute Gr\"obner Bases: Experiments

-\paragraph{Forward generation.} In the forward generation, one may first generate random polynomial sets and then compute their \gb bases.
+First, we demonstrate the efficiency of the proposed dataset generation framework.
+We constructed 16 datasets $\cD_n(k)$ for $n \in \{2,3,4,5\}$ and $k \in \{\bF_7, \bF_{31}, \bQ, \bR\}$ and measured the runtime of the forward generation and our backward generation.
+The dataset $\cD_n(k)$ consists of 1,000 pairs of non-\gb set and \gb basis in $\ring$ of ideals in shape position.
+Each sample $(F, G) \in \cD_n(k)$ was prepared using Alg.~\ref{alg:dataset-generation} with $(d, d', s_{\max}, \prec) = (5, 3, n+2, \lexprec)$.
+The number of terms of univariate polynomials and $n$-variate polynomials is uniformly determined from $[1, 5]$ and $[1,2]$, respectively.
+When $k=\bQ$, the coefficient $a/b$ are restricted to those with $a,b \in \{-5, \ldots, 5\}$ for random polynomials and $a,b \in \{-100, \ldots, 100\}$ for polynomials in $F$.
+In the forward generation, one may first generate random polynomial sets and then compute their \gb bases.
 However, this leads to a dataset with a totally different complexity from that constructed by the backward generation, leading to an unfair runtime comparison between the two generation processes.
 As such, the forward generation instead computes \gb bases of the non-\gb sets given by the backward generation, leading to the identical dataset.
 We used SageMath~\citep{sagemath} with the libSingular backend.

-In Tab.~\ref{table:runtime-comparison}, our backward generation is significant orders of magnitude faster than the forward generation.
+As Tab.~\ref{table:runtime-comparison} shows, our backward generation is a few orders of magnitude faster than the forward generation.
 A sharp runtime growth is observed in the forward generation as the number of variables increases.
 Note that these numbers only show the runtime on 1,000 samples, while training typically requires millions of samples.
 Therefore, the forward generation is almost infeasible, and the proposed method resolves a bottleneck in the learning of \gb basis computation.